lucfe2010/lucfe-hexo/source/_posts/0004Formal_science/计算机科学技术Computer_science/Software organization/windows operation system.md/windows wiki.md

 using the Guest account.
 As we explain in Chapter 11, “Managing user accounts, passwords, and credentials,” this account isn’t available for interactive use but can handle these tasks in the background.
-5.Configure user accounts.
+5. Configure user accounts.
 If you use password-protected sharing, each person who accesses a shared resource on your computer must have a user account on your computer.
 Use a Microsoft account or, for a local account, use the same user name as that person uses on his or her own computer and the same password as well.
 If you do that, network users will be able to access shared resources without having to enter their credentials after they’ve signed in to their own computer.

-Sharing files and folders from any folder
+### Sharing files and folders from any folder

 Whether you plan to share files and folders with other people who share your computer or those who connect to your computer over the network (or both), the process for setting up shared resources is the same as long as the Sharing Wizard is enabled.
 We recommend you use